ajsmith/ose3-deployment-demo/README.rst

 -------------------

 Python 2.7 or higher is required to build the documentation and run the examples.
-Python virtualenv is also recommended.

-This project has been tested on Fedora 23, but should work on most modern Red Hat Linuxes.
+This project has been tested on Fedora 23, but should work on other flavors of Red Hat Linux.

 On recent versions of Fedora, these can be installed using: